KordingLab/KordingLab.github.io/_posts/2016-08-17-quadcorn-software.md

 ```
 X11Forwarding no
 ```
-After saving the changes, restart the ssh service:
+After saving the changes, restart the ssh service by typing:

 ```
 $ sudo service ssh restart
 ```

-Stop the default X server by running:
+Now, stop the default X server by typing:

 ```
 $ sudo service mdm stop
 ```

-The latest supported version of CUDA is 7.5 which can be downloaded from [here](https://developer.nvidia.com/cuda-downloads).
+Now we can install CUDA.
+The latest supported version is 7.5 which can be downloaded from [here](https://developer.nvidia.com/cuda-downloads).
 Select Linux > X86_64 > Ubuntu > 14.04 > runfile (local).
-Follow the instructions on that page.
+Follow the instructions on the page to complete the installation.

 After finishing the installation of CUDA, undo the change that you made to /etc/ssh/sshd_config, and restart the ssh server using
 ```